msa-ez/msa-ez.github.io/content/development/orchestration-saga.md

 # Orchestration Saga with Axon Framework

 ## Axon Saga Labs

-12st Mall 주문 프로세스를 Process Visibility가 높은 Orchestration 타입을 적용한다.
+Apply Orchestration type with high Process Visibility to 12st Mall order process.
-기본적으로 생성된 템플릿 코드에 Biz 로직을 추가해 주문 프로세스가 동작하도록 코드를 완성해 본다.
+Add Biz logic to the basically created template code to complete the code so that the ordering process works.

-### 시나리오
+### Scenario

-- 주문 커맨드에 따라 OrderPlaced 이벤트가 생성된다.
+- OrderPlaced event is being created by order command.
-- OrderPlaced 이벤트로 Order Saga 프로세스가 구동된다.
+- Order Saga process runs after OrderPlaced event.
-- Saga Process는 배송시작 커맨드를 호출하고 DeliveryStarted 이벤트를 생성한다.
+- Saga Process calls start delivery command and creates DeliveryStarted event.
-- 이어, 재고차감 커맨드가 호출되고 StockDecreased 이벤트를 생성한다.
+- Then, decrease stock command is being called and creates StockDecreased event.
-- 최종 주문상태를 업데이트하는 절차로 Saga Process는 종료된다.
+- The Saga Process ends with updating final order status.
-- 각 커맨드 호출시, 오류가 발생하면 이의 처리를 위해 Compensation Logic이 각각 실행된다.
+- When calling each commands, the Compensation Logic runs to handle errors.

 ### Saga Modeling

-- 모델 상단의 Fork 메뉴를 클릭한다.
+- Click Fork button at the top of the model.
-- 복제돤 모델을 다음과 같이 오케스트레이션 한다.
+- Orchestrate the copied model as below.

 ![image](https://user-images.githubusercontent.com/35618409/229645326-3a24d5e3-81f3-4ecb-9e6f-2101302eb697.png)